 This document has been prepared in accordance with CBB new remuneration disclosure requirements for Wholesale Banks under CBB rulebook (Volume 1 - Conventional Banks).

 CORE REMUNERATION POLICY

-The fundamental principles underlying our remuneration policy which has been approved by the Board of Directors of the bank and requires approval of the shareholders in the ensuing Annual General Meeting are:
+The fundamental principles underlying our remuneration policy which has been approved by the Board of Directors of the bank and approved by shareholders at the Annual General Meeting held on 12th April 2015.